What is purchasing power parity? ★

 ICP uses considerably more complicated methods of weighting and aggregation, but the principle is the same.

 Did it work?
-Mine did – it came to 1.49, around 2% off the ICP number.
-I promise I didn’t cheat – you can see my working here (and embedded below).
+Mine did: it came to 1.49, around 2% off the ICP number.
+I promise I didn’t cheat—you can see my working here (and linked below).
 I also tried it for the UK and got 0.72, about 4% off the official 0.69.

-Unsurprisingly, The Economist’s Big Mac index, based on a single product, does much worse – 23% and 14% error for Australia and the UK respectively.
+Unsurprisingly, The Economist’s Big Mac index, based on a single product, does much worse—23% and 14% error for Australia and the UK respectively.
+(Still, I guess if you only had 60 seconds to estimate PPP, you could do worse.)